sharad4730/Project-Euler_codes/README.md

 # Project-Euler_codes
-Here I have posted Project_Euler problems solved till today and will post more as the time passes
+Here I have posted Project_Euler problems solved till today and will post more as the time passes.

+Problem 1 :

+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.

+Find the sum of all the multiples of 3 or 5 below 1000.